Mozahmad292/Data-Structure-Algorithm-with-Java/README.md

 ## Object-Oriented-Programming-JAVA

-### The code inside this directory are develped following this course in udemy.com but in JAVA : https://www.udemy.com/course/datastructurescncpp/?kw=data+structure+and+algorithm&src=sac
+**Most of the the codes/problem solving inside this directory are develped following this course in udemy.com(but in JAVA) : https://www.udemy.com/course/datastructurescncpp/?kw=data+structure+and+algorithm&src=sac along with https://www.udemy.com/course/data-structures-and-algorithms-deep-dive-using-java/**

-**The Course is conducted by the Famous Instructor Abdul Bari and C/C++ language is used BY him.
-But I myself solved each and every problem with JAVA.
-In most cases, I solved the problems all by myself following his instructions(Theories and procedures)**
+The Courses- "Mastering Data Structures & Algorithms using C and C++" is conducted by the Famous Instructor Abdul Bari and C/C++ language is used.
+But I have been solving each and every problem with JAVA instead C\C++(Running).

+The Other Course-"https://www.udemy.com/course/data-structures-and-algorithms-deep-dive-using-java/" helped me in understanding the procedure better in JAVA.